purescript/registry-dev/README.md

 You can see the schema of this file [here](./v1/Metadata.dhall), and the main reasons for this file to exist are to track:
 - the upstream location for the sources of the package
 - published versions and the SHA256 for their tarball as computed by [our CI](#Adding-a-new-package).
-  Note: these are going to be sorted in ascending order according to [SemVer](https://semver.org) - when in doubt the sorting provided by [the `semver` package on NPM](https://www.npmjs.com/package/semver#comparison) is correct.
+  Note: these are going to be sorted in ascending order according to [SemVer](https://semver.org)
 - unpublished versions together with the reason for unpublishing
 - GitHub usernames of package maintainers, so that we'll be able to contact them if any action is needed for any of their packages